-The closure of all Fielmann stores in our markets means a sales revenue loss of approximately $\leqslant 5$ million per day.
+The closure of all Fielmann stores in our markets means a sales revenue loss of approximately € 5 million per day.
 It is impossible to tell how long and to what extent our stores will remain closed.
+The time and the extent to which our stores in the various countries can restart their regular business activities will have a significant influence on the decrease in units sold, sales revenue and profits compared to the previous year.
+Depending on this and according to the duration and intensity of the backlog demand for glasses, we anticipate a slight to significant decrease.
 The further development largely depends on political decisions and their effectiveness.
-In this time of crisis, Fielmann will support its employees, has guaranteed the jobs of all opticians and hearing care professionals, and will top up the requested short-time work ("Kurzarbeit") to 100% so that all store employees continue to receive the same net salary.
+In this time of crisis, Fielmann will support its employees, has guaranteed the jobs of all opticians and hearing care professionals and will top up the requested short-time work ("Kurzarbeit") to 100% so that all store employees continue to receive the same net salary.